17 Awesome Things to do in Hikkaduwa, Sri Lanka

 Here, you will see a couple of signs about the turtles.
 This is where you are most likely to spot them!

-One word of advice, don’t touch or feed the turtles as its actually a crime in Sri Lanka.
+Tip: Don’t touch or feed the turtles as it’s actually a crime in Sri Lanka.
 Try to just watch them peacefully and disturb them as little as possible!

 |Rating:||5/5 – Very nice experience and the babies are so cute!|